drhsqlite/fossil-mirror/www/server/windows/service.md

 during virus scanning, it is prudent to arrange that its directory used for temporary files is exempted from such scanning.
-Ordinarily, this will be a subdirectory named "fossil" in the temporary directory given by the Windows GetTempDir(...)
-API.
+Ordinarily, this will be a subdirectory named "fossil" in the temporary directory given by the Windows GetTempPath(...)
+API - you can find its value, for example, by executing `[System.IO.Path]::GetTempPath()` in a Powershell console.
 Excluding this subdirectory will avoid certain rare failures where the fossil.exe process is unable to use the directory normally during a scan.

 ### <a id='PowerShell'></a>Advanced service installation using PowerShell